wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/34-paper-by-department-of-the-treasury.md

 ---
+doc_date: '1979-10-01'
+doc_num: 34
+doc_order: 34
+naa_refs:
+- naa_barcode: 1509857
+  naa_control_symbol: 370/1/19/18 ANNEX 5
+  naa_series: A1838
+  reference: '[NAA: A1838, 37011/19/18, ANNEX 5]'
-title: "34 Paper by Department of the Treasury"
+title: Paper by Department of the Treasury
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8904
 vol_id: 23
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 34 Paper by Department of the Treasury

 Canberra, October 1979